 This refreshing approach has been built up over three decades of working in the arts and culture sector in Edinburgh, with community arts charity ArtLink.

 Speaking about his work, Jan-Bert said: “Artlink works with people who are elderly and who have a range of disabilities or experience mental ill health.
-Our work bridges culture and concern for people whose lives tend to be trickier in the realms of health and social care inequalities.”
+Our work bridges culture and the voice of people whose lives tend to be trickier due to experiencing a range of inequalities.”

 Jan-Bert brings his creative thinking to Edinburgh Compact, thinking of ways that the public sector and third sector can work together across boundaries to make things better for communities and individuals.